Things to see, do and experience in Rotterdam

 The largest indoor market in the Netherlands, Markthal is a true paradise for the culinary minded.
 The food market houses nearly 100 shops and stalls in its football pitch-sized warehouse, offering everything from meat and fish to dairy and bread.

-The sole remnant of Rotterdam’s medieval history, the Sint-Laurenskerk is a breath-taking example of 15th century architecture.
+A remarkable remnant of Rotterdam city centre's medieval history, the Sint-Laurenskerk is a breath-taking example of 15th-century architecture.
 Tour the inside of the church, visit the permanent exhibition to explore its history, or attend one of its many concerts and events.